Click each member's name to show details, or show all details at once.

 Tier 3: $450

-Tier 4: Apprentices are considered part-time BBG staff and receive an hourly wage based on the applicable minimum wage set by the NYC Department of Labor, currently $8.75/hour, scheduled to rise to $9/hour in 2015.
+Tier 4: Apprentices are considered part-time BBG staff and receive an hourly wage based on the applicable minimum wage set by the NYC Department of Labor, currently $13/hour.

 Eric Au and Ruth Ballenzweig, Garden Apprentice Program Co-Coordinators